Yashin61/MSci-Project/ReadMe.md

-This work is done for the purpose of doing my final year project at Queen Mary University of London, under supervion of Prof Matthew Huntbach.
+This work has been done for the purpose of doing my final year project at Queen Mary University of London, under supervion of Prof Matthew Huntbach.
-It is a copyright-reserved project, but distributions under my name for educational purposes are fine.
+I am happy about distribution of my project, if and only if it is for academic use and including big changes.

 © 2018 Yashin H. Khorrami